 To avoid those problems you can now rent a brand new BMW Enduro.
 That’s the perfect bike for the Cuban road conditions.

-Profile organizes motor tours all over Cuba with those BMW F700 GS.
+Profile organises motor tours all over Cuba with those BMW F700 GS.

-The advantage being that you and your group (individual subscriptions are welcome) always will have a guide and trouble-shooter with you.
+The advantage is that you and your group (individual subscriptions are welcome) always will have a guide and troubleshooter with you.
 Cuba is bound to give you some trouble at some time.
-The guide speaks English and is a motor fanatic so you are in good company.
+The guide speaks English and is a motor fanatic, so you are in good company.

 The good thing about Profile is that they are very flexible.
 You can negotiate an individual motorcycle tour with them! (only company doing so).

-I did a tour with them and the company was a great adventure!
+I did a tour with them; it was a great adventure!
+Great company too.
 All bike enthusiasts like me.
-We had a ball and the bikes were perfect.
+We had a ball, and the bikes were perfect.
 (One broke down and got replaced within 4 hours!)
 That’s a miracle in Cuba!

 But now there is a war going on.

 In December the government raised the price of illegal diesel by 300%.
 HuH?